 Who doesn’t love decorating for special occasions?
 Find some bunny to love with a few rabbit decorations burrowed around your home.
 They’re the perfect way to subtly decorate your home, although if you’re keen to go all out you could always dress an Easter tree!
-There’s plenty of cuddly friends to choose from, from bunny motif pillows to sculptures and even furniture, you’ll probably find you keep them out year round.
+There’s plenty of cuddly friends to choose from, from bunny motif cushions to sculptures and even furniture, you’ll probably find you keep them out year round.

 No Easter celebration is complete without some fabulous blooms.
 Make sure you pop to your local florist or create a few arrangements of your own before your guests arrive.
 Flowers also make striking dinner table centrepieces, so if your table is big enough (and it’s not already filled with delicious food!) add some spring flowers.
 Psst.
 If you’re not sure which vase is best for displaying your favourite blooms, we’ve got a handy vase buying guide.

 Make Kitchen Life Easier